 What Are The Possible Causes Of Error Code 105 “Err_Name_Not_Resolved Chrome”?

-- DNS server is temporarily unavailable.
+- The DNS server is temporarily unavailable.
 When no entries available for the site you’re trying to access in the browser cache or your system DNS cache, then DNS can’t resolve the domain name.

 - Router problems.
 When router settings are misconfigured you might end up with the error code.